UIM-Community/static_enrichment/README.md

 This probe is designed to enrich alarm statically by matching a single field with a perl regexp.
 All messages are handled in a multithread pool to allow the maximum performance possible.

 The probe will attach to a queue namned '**static_enrichment**'.
-This queue can be overwritted with the configuration parem setup/queue_attach.
+This queue can be overwritted with the configuration key setup/queue_attach.

 # Benchmark

 When generate_new_alarm is set '**no**' :

-- A single thread can take around 50,000 messages every seconds (with one rule).
+- A single thread can take around 50,000 alarms every seconds (with one rule).

 When generate new_alarm is set '**yes**' :

-- A single thread can take around 340 messages every seconds (with one rule).
+- A single thread can take around 340 alarms every seconds (with one rule).

+> I Work to improve the second one!

 # Configuration